rapid7/insightconnect-workflows/workflows/Quarantine_Endpoint_with_Rapid7_Insight_Agent_from_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **update the first step with the channel name to suit your Microsoft Teams environment** by editing the input with the preset text of `change_me` to match the channel to monitor.
+Once the workflow has been imported, **the first Microsoft Teams step will need the channel and team name updated to suit your Microsoft Teams environment!** Edit the input with the preset text of `change_me` in the first Microsoft Teams step in the workflow.

 After configuring the Microsoft Teams step, activate the workflow in order to trigger it with a Microsoft Teams command.